Reach for

 -

-Registered at or planning to attend school full time for a full academic year at an accredited post-secondary school
+Registered or planning to attend school full time for a full academic year at an accredited post-secondary school

 -